 How Traditional IRAs Work.
 Traditional IRA contributions are made with pre-tax money which will grow without taxes until you make withdrawals in retirement age, or under certain circumstances.
 The tax benefit will be recorded when you file your taxes next year, usually by reducing your taxable income by the amount of the contribution if you are eligible to contribute to a tax deductible Traditional IRA based on your income.

-To find out if you are eligible for tax deductible contributions check out the 2009 IRA contribution limits, or 2010 IRA contribution limits.
+To find out if you are eligible for tax deductible contributions check out the IRA contribution limits.
 Withdrawals from Traditional IRAs are taxed at the time of distribution.
 Traditional IRAs are also subjected to required minimum distributions starting at age 70½, regardless of whether or not you feel the need to make withdrawals.

 Beware of early withdrawal penalties.
 Making withdrawals before you reach retirement age may subject you to early withdrawal penalties, which can cost you a 10% penalty and you have to immediately pay taxes on the amount you withdraw.
 So you can end up losing a large portion of your retirement fund by making early withdrawals.